Disi77/Snake_in_CMD/ReadMe.md

-# Snake in Command Line
+# Snake in command line
-Game in Python
+**Game in Python**

-Python Game created as study project in  Pyladies course Python for Beginners in Ostrava 2018
+Python Game created as study project for Pyladies course "Python for Beginners" in Ostrava 2018 (more info here: <https://pyladies.cz/>, <https://naucse.python.cz/>)